 To accurately distinguish the cleaner best suited to your pool and lifestyle, let's first get the run-down on all three:

 Suction cleaners work similarly to vacuum cleaners.
-Operating when the pool pump is active, the cleaner attaches to the pool's skimmer box and moves about the pool collecting dirt and debris by suctioning into the skimmer basket.
+Operating when the pool pump is active, the cleaner attaches to the pool's skimmer box and moves about the pool, collecting dirt and debris by suctioning it into the skimmer basket.
 A suction cleaner is ideal if:

 - You don't have many trees or leaves